CyVerse-learning-materials/SciApps_guide/annotation.rst

 *Summary*
 ~~~~~~~~~

-This tutorial covers how to use SciApps for your annotaition work - accessing data in CyVerse Data Store, launching jobs, building workflows, running workflows, visualizing results, importing workflows, and using annotation to interpret GWAS results.
+This tutorial covers how to use SciApps for your annotaition work, including accessing data in CyVerse Data Store, launching jobs, building workflows, running workflows, visualizing results, importing workflows, and using annotation to interpret GWAS results.

 More help and additional information